asnt/eccv2020-sharp-workshop/readme.md

 There are two challenges, one per dataset.

-The *ground-truth shapes*, `Y`, are the raw scans, or fitted body models in a variant of the challenge on human scans.
+The *ground-truth shapes*, `Y`, are the raw scans, or the fitted body models in a variant of the challenge on human scans.

 The *partial scans*, `X`, are generated synthetically from the ground-truth shapes, `Y`.